The following are among the possible ways you can help Shedd. Once you've found one that interests you, please send your completed application to:

 This position is ideal for individuals who love to learn and want to interact with a diverse group of people.
 Guest engagement volunteers receive extensive training that enables them to share information about our animals, present various hands-on public programs and provide general assistance to Shedd guests.
 Guest engagement volunteers are stationed throughout our exhibit areas.
 We are currently recruiting for the following tracks:

-• Strolling interpretation—Volunteers engage guests in learning with Shedd throughout the exhibits.
-They use various techniques such as questioning, descriptive language and prop usage to promote self-discovery and make deeper connections between the guests and the living world.
-This volunteer position will specifically help to guests in our high traffic areas of the aquarium.
-Volunteers for this tracks must be at 16 years old or older.
+• Exhibit interpretation—Volunteers engage guests in learning with Shedd throughout our exhibits.
+Volunteers would use various techniques such as questioning, descriptive language and prop usage to promote self-discovery and make deeper connections between the guests and the living world.
+Responsibilites include promoting self-discovery of connections in various exhibits, engaging guests with relevant animal information and providing great customer service for audiences of various backgrounds.
+Volunteers for this track must be at least 16 years old (unless accompanied by an adult for volunteers 12 and over).
 The minimum commitment is three months for weekday volunteers and six months for weekend volunteers.
-(Summer only)

 • Penguin encounters—Volunteers engage guests scheduled for the penguin encounter program, an exciting new addition to Shedd Aquarium’s long history of diverse program offerings.
 Volunteers for this tracks must be at least 18 years old.
 The minimum commitment is six months for weekday volunteers and one year for weekend volunteers.